How to Safely Choose OTC Medicines

 of these medicines would result in an overdose.

-take an OTC form of acetaminophen, you could risk developing liver failure.
+then take an OTC form of acetaminophen, you could risk developing liver failure.

-provider or pharmacist for advice.
+your healthcare provider or pharmacist for advice.